Prashanta Nanda: As director

 Later, in 1980, Nanda made a movie named Maa O Mamata, where he was the lead actor along with Mahasweta Ray, Hemant Das and Anita Das.
 The movie was a blockbuster at that time.
-His father never saw his films, but by hearing a lot of appreciation from everyone’s mouth, he asked him about the movie and showed interest to watch it.
+His father never saw his films, but by hearing a lot of appreciation from everyone's mouth, he asked him about the movie and showed interest to watch it.
 After watching the movie, he was surprised and asked where he found this kind of story.
-In reply, Prashanta said, the story was the same as what he had written in that dairy in his childhood for which they had punished him and hid that dairy.
+In reply, Prashanta said, the story was the same as what he had written in that diary in his childhood for which they had punished him and hid that diary.
 After that, his father got emotional with happiness and told him, As a parent, sometimes we behave more protective towards our children, and we never want our child to go the wrong way but it is difficult to find what talents our child has gifted by god.

 While sharing the story of Maa O Mamata, Nanda has shared one of the songs Jane Radha Jane Meera and some parts of the film with the veteran Bollywood actor Raj Kapoor.
 Later, the song lyrics and theme of the movie Maa O Mamata reflects in his 1985 film Ram Teri Ganga Maili.

 In 2008, his film Jianta Bhoota was conferred Best Film on Environment Conservation/Preservation in 56th National Film Awards.

 Actor-director duo Sidhant Mohapatra and Prashanta Nanda have given 8 all time blockbuster Movies to Ollywood.

 In 2007, he awarded with the Lifetime achievement award in Odisha Filmfare Award.

 As Politician

-He was the Bharatiya Janata Party's (BJP) leader and Odisha state Vice President.
+He was the Bharatiya Janata Party's (BJP) leader and Odisha state vice president.
 He resigned from his membership in August 2007.
 After that he joined the Nationalist Congress Party and then became a member of Biju Janata Dal.